microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/j.activity-grouping/README.md

 The style options in the sample are set to the following:

 -  Bot side avatar initial is set to "Bot"
 -  User side avatar initial is set to "You"
 -  For both side
    -  Bubble background will be `#F4F4F4`
    -  Bubble border will be 2 pixels wide of color `#F4F4F4`
    -  Bubble radius will be 4 pixels
    -  Bubble nub will be 10 pixels in size and aligned to top
 -  Timestamps will be grouped if they are within 3 seconds
+   -  By default, timestamps are always grouped regardless of their intervals
-- Avatar will be shown in every timestamp group
+-  Avatar will be shown in every timestamp/status group, this is default
+   -  Set it to `"sender"` to show avatar in every sender group
+   -  Set it to `true` to show avatar on every activity

 ```diff
   const res = await fetch('https://webchat-mockbot.azurewebsites.net/directline/token', { method: 'POST' });